SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Related Works

 Imitation learning (IL) has evolved from foundational behavioral cloning to sophisticated multi-task learning frameworks.
 With traditional approaches relying on supervised learning from expert demonstrations~\cite{pomerleau1991bc,ross2010efficient,ross2011reduction}, recent advancements have shifted towards learning the reward~\cite{ho2016generative} or Q-function~\cite{garg2021iq} from expert data, enhancing the ability to mimic complex behaviors.
 A new challenge lies in multi-task IL~\cite{singh2020scalable}, where imitators are trained across varied tasks, aiming for generalization to new scenarios with task specifications ranging from vector states~\cite{nair2018visual} to vision and language descriptions~\cite{lisa,duan2017one,xu2018neural,finn2017one}.

 Multi-task learning approaches often leverage shared representations to learn a spectrum of tasks simultaneously, enhancing the flexibility and efficiency of the learning process.
 The Meta-World benchmark~\cite{yu2020meta} assesses multi-task and meta reinforcement learning, highlighting the need for algorithms capable of rapid adaptation.
 Building on this, the Prompting Decision Transformer~\cite{xu2022prompting} showcases few-shot policy generalization using task-specific prompts.
-Additionally, diffusion models have been explored as planners in multi-task settings~\cite{he2023diffusion}, showing proficiency in generating diverse behaviors across tasks.
+And diffusion policy has also been explored in multi-task settings~\cite{he2023diffusion}, which shows proficiency in generating diverse behaviors across tasks.
+However, unlike methods that leverage state inputs~\cite{he2023diffusion,xu2022prompting} or access robot proprioception~\cite{r3m}, \alias uses raw visual inputs only.

-While these works represent significant strides in multi-task learning, the reliance on state-based inputs rather than pure visual inputs is a notable limitation, pointing to an important direction for future research.